Adaptive and Robust Multi-Task Learning: Introduction

-When $f_j$ is strongly convex and $\lambda_j$ is not too large, the Lipschitz property of the $\ell_2$ norm ensures that regularization has limited influence and $\widehat{\btheta}_j$ remains close to $ \argmin_{\btheta \in \RR^d} f_j(\btheta) $.
-In that case, the new procedure is at least comparable to single-task learning even if there is huge mismatch between $\Omega$ and the true structure.
+In words, $\widehat{\btheta}_j$ minimizes a perturbed version of the loss function $f_j$ associated to the $j$-th task.
+When $\lambda_j$ is not too large, the perturbation has limited influence and $\widehat{\btheta}_j$ stays close to the output of independent task learning $ \argmin_{\btheta \in \RR^d} f_j(\btheta) $.
+This provides a safenet in case $\Omega$ is significantly misspecified.
 We see that strong regularization helps utilize task relatedness if that exists, while weak regularization better deals with heterogeneity.

-Interestingly, there is a simple choice of $\{ \lambda_j \}_{j=1}^m$ that provides the best of both worlds, regardless of whether the prescribed model space $\Omega$ captures the intrinsic structure or not.
-Thanks to the \emph{unsquared} $\ell_2$ penalties in \eqref{eqn-intro-armul}, a fixed set of $ \lambda_j$'s can automatically enforce an appropriate degree of relatedness among the learned models.
+Interestingly, there is a simple choice of $\{ \lambda_j \}_{j=1}^m$ that provides the best of both worlds, regardless of whether the prescribed model space $\Omega$ captures the underlying structure or not.
+Roughly speaking, when $n_1 = \cdots = n_j = n$, our theory suggests choosing $w_j = 1$ and $\lambda_j = c \sqrt{ \frac{ d }{n} }$ for some constant $c$; when $\{ n_j \}_{j=1}^m$ are different, our general results recommend $w_j = n_j$ and $\lambda_j = c \sqrt{ \frac{ d }{n_j} }$.
+In both cases, the factor $c$ is shared by all of the $m$ tasks.
+The estimator has a single tuning parameter rather than $m$ different ones, which is practically appealing.
+Thanks to the \emph{unsquared} $\ell_2$ penalties in \eqref{eqn-intro-armul}, the procedure automatically enforces an appropriate degree of relatedness among the learned models.

 Moreover, the method can tolerate a reasonable fraction of exceptional tasks that are dissimilar to others or even have their data contaminated.
 Given the above merits, we name the framework as \emph{\underline{A}daptive and \underline{R}obust \underline{MU}lti-task \underline{L}earning}, or ARMUL for short.

-\paragraph{Main contributions} Our contributions are two-fold. \begin{itemize} \item (Methodology) We introduce a flexible framework for multi-task learning.
+\paragraph*{Main contributions} Our contributions are two-fold. \begin{itemize} \itemsep = -0.1em \item (Methodology) We introduce a flexible framework for multi-task learning.
 It works as a wrapper around any MTL method of the form \eqref{eqn-intro-mtl}, enhancing its ability to handle heterogeneous tasks. \item (Theory) We establish sharp guarantees for the framework on its adaptivity and robustness.
-Our fine-grained analysis provides one customized statistical error bound for every individual task. \end{itemize}
+Our analysis provides one customized statistical error bound for every single task. \end{itemize}